 Pull firmly enough to draw the long stitches together in the center.

-The arms of the diagonal stitches extend further to the sides at the top than they do at the bottom, and they sit towards the bottom two thirds of the vertical thread.
+The arms of the diagonal stitches extend further to the sides at the top than they do at the bottom, and they sit towards the bottom two-thirds of the vertical thread.

-If you have ever eaten at a French restaurant you will recognize the word boeuf, as a translation of beef.
+If you have ever eaten at a French restaurant, you will recognize the word boeuf, as a translation of beef.
 This motif is so named as it is meant to represent the two horns and head of a bull.

-It is worked with a combination of a fly stitch and a detached chain.
+We work it with a combination of a fly stitch and a detached chain.

 Take a vertical stitch then bring the needle out to the right side as if you were going to make an upright cross.